 As a consequence, one can develop his project effortlessly and efficiently by using these R machine learning packages.
 According to a survey of Kaggle, R is one of the most popular open-source machine learning languages.

 Best R Machine Learning Packages

-R is an open-source language so people can contribute from anywhere in the world.
+R is an open-source language so that people can contribute from anywhere in the world.
 You can use a Black Box in your code, which is written by someone else.
-In R, this Black Box is refereed to as a package.
+In R, this Black Box is referred to as a package.
 The package is nothing but a pre-written code that can be used repeatedly by anyone.
 Below, we are showcasing the top 20 best R machine learning packages.

 The package CARET refers to classification and regression training.
 The task of this CARET package is to integrate the training and prediction of a model.
 It is one of the best packages of R for machine learning as well as data science.

 The parameters can be searched by integrating several functions to calculate the overall performance of a given model by using the grid search method of this package.
 After successful completion of all trials, the grid search finally finds the best combinations.

 After installing this package, the developer can run names (getModelInfo()) to see the 217 possible functions that can be run through only one function.
 For building a predictive model, the CARET package uses a train() function.
 The syntax of this function: